Oil Sands Extraction

 Cyclic Steam Stimulation

 Steam injection for recovery of heavy oil has been in use in oil fields of California since the 1950s.
 The CSS or "huff-and-puff" method has been in use by Imperial Oil at Cold Lake since the 1980s and is also used by Canadian Natural Resources at Primrose and Wolf Lake and by Shell Canada at Peace River.
 In this method, the well is put through cycles of steam injection, soak and oil production.
 First, steam is injected into a well at a temperature of 300 to 340 degrees Celsius for a period of months.
 Then, the well is allowed to sit to allow heat to soak into the formation.
 Later, the hot oil is pumped out of the well for a period of months.
 Once the production rate falls off, the well is put through another cycle of injection, soak and production.
 This process is repeated until the cost of injecting steam becomes higher than the net revenue from producing the recovered oil.
 The CSS method is capable of achieving recovery factors of around 20% to 25%.
-The disadvantage is that the cost to inject steam is high.

 Combined Recovery Methods

 The above three methods are not mutually exclusive.
-It is becoming common for wells to be put through one CSS injection-soak-production cycle to condition the formation prior to going to SAGD production, and companies are experimenting with combining VAPEX with SAGD to improve recovery rates and lower energy costs.
+It is becoming common for wells to be put through one CSS injection-soak-production cycle to condition the formation prior to going to SAGD production, and companies are experimenting with combining solvent with SAGD to improve recovery rates and lower energy costs.